PM1776/PM1776.github.io/README.md

 # Graph Visualizer
-Graph theory is incredibly helpful in the development world, providing capabilities such as holding the connections within a list and searching through those connections in ways only limited to one's creativity, all while allowing the same capabilities of the list in an Array.
+Graphs are incredibly helpful in the development world, providing capabilities such as holding the connections in a list and searching through those connections in ways only limited to creativity, all while allowing the same capabilities of the list as an Array.
 I built this application to learn about the graph data structure, and I hope it's as visualizing of graph capabilities as it was for me in building it.
 It is additionally mobile friendly. </br></br>
 The running application can be found here: https://paulmeddaugh.github.io/Graph-Visualizer/</br>
 The Trello board can be found here: https://trello.com/b/0vXmvjiV/graph-visualizer

+## Maps
+This application has options to load a map of certain locations in the US or a small binary tree map.

 ## Supported Algorithm